Nite Flights (album): Legacy

 Nite Flights was the Walkers Brothers' final album; the band split soon after its release.
 Roberts partially attributed the album's commercial failure to the time of its release, when punk rock was the dominant genre.
 Nevertheless, the experimental style of Scott's tracks on Nite Flights laid the stylistic groundwork for his later solo career.
 Scott would not release another album until 1984's Climate of Hunter.

-Bowie listened to Nite Flights when making his 1979 album Lodger.
+David Bowie listened to Nite Flights when making his 1979 album Lodger.
 Bowie biographer Nicholas Pegg attributed "Nite Flights" as an influence on the title of Lodger's "African Night Flight".
 He later covered "Nite Flights" in 1993 for his album Black Tie White Noise.
 Bowie recalled, "Scott sent me Nite Flights.
-I think he'd been very influenced by Low and 'Heroes', which [Eno and I] just finished.
+I think he'd been very influenced by Low and "Heroes", which [Eno and I] just finished.
 I have deep admiration for him, it was as a tribute that I did a version of 'Nite Flights' on Black Tie White Noise."
 Bowie later used "The Electrician" as a basis for "The Motel" from his 1995 album Outside.

 Midge Ure claimed that "The Electrician" inspired him to write Ultravox's "Vienna".